You have turned-in this assignment. You can review the lesson and see your previous answers.

 You only need to write one paragraph on one of the following.

-So choose either early empire building and emigration to the Americas, or England's mercantilist framework.
+So choose either early empire building and immigration to the Americas or England's mercantilist framework.

 Pause the video, have a go at the task, and then come right back.

-Okay, welcome back, and well done for having a go at that task.
+And well done having to go at that task.

 So there's many ways you could have answered this question, but compare your answer with what I have here.

-So here's what your answer could have looked like if you'd chosen England's early empire building and the Americas.
+So here's what your answer could have looked like if you chosen England's early empire building and the Americas.

-The relationship between England and her colonies in 1688 was characterised by a combination of privateers, plantations, and a demand for exotic goods.
+The relationship between England and her colonies in 1688 was characterized by a combination of privateers, plantations, and a demand for exotic goods.

 More colonies were established when the English monarchy earned a fortune from the customs duties.